 ― Charles Dickens

 Bruce and Rosie Hughes lost their home in Aliceville, Alabama to a tornado on February 2, 2016.
-High Socks For Hope is in the process of helping them purchase a trailer, build a porch, and furnish their new home.
+High Socks For Hope purchased them a trailer.
+We are working on the trailer, furnishing it and will move them in on March 25, 2017.

 Tuscaloosa, Alabama Tornado 2011